The competition will run from December 1st 2021 - February 9th 2021

-The first place winner will receive their choice of a one-year single-name user (SNU) license of SNP & Variation Suite (SVS) or a one-year SNU license of VarSeq, as well as a new Dell Latitude 5000 series laptop.
-Additionally, they will have the opportunity to present their research to the Golden Helix community in the form of a webcast and blog post.
+First-Place: One-year Single-Named User (SNU) license* of either SNP & Variation Suite (SVS) or VarSeq.
+Additionally, the grand prize winner will receive a Dell Latitude 5000 series laptop.
+Best of all?
+The opportunity to present their research to the Golden Helix community in the form of a webcast and blog post.

-Both the second and third place winners will receive their choice of a one-year SNU license to either SVS or VarSeq as well as the opportunity to highlight their research via a webcast and blog post.
+Second and Third Place: One-year SNU license* for either SVS or VarSeq, as well as the opportunity to highlight their research via a webcast and blog post.